-- have continuously lived on the property for the past 20 years, and
+- have lived there for the past 20 years in a row

 Extended land use test

-- you or a family member are operating a farming business on the land
+- you or a family member are running a farming business on the land

-- you are leasing the land to someone else for a commercial rate of return and
+- leasing the land to someone else for a commercial rate of return

 - your health